 The Company does not have sufficient supply of L-DOS47 to fully complete the study.
 The Company recently contracted with a third-party manufacturer to produce new drug product that could take up to one year and would be subject to successful quality assurance release and availability.
 The Company's current supply of L-DOS47 continues to be subjected to stability assays every six months.
-The next planned stability study for the current batch of drug product is scheduled for November 2019.
-Provided the stability assay passes, the current available batch of drug product should be available for use up to April of 2020 at which point in time another stability assay will be scheduled.
 In the event that any of the stability assays (current batch or new production batch) does not pass, the Company's clinical studies and any planned research and development programs would likely face delays and possibly be cancelled which could impair the current and future value of the business.